PieMonsterEater/LCVR-Controller-Profiles/index_touchpads_v2/README.md

 ## LC Controls

+A note: These controls only really work if you have sprint set to toggle.
+This is because holding down the touchpad while also holding forward on the control stick is difficult.

 |      Action      | PC               | VR                | Notes                                                             |
 | :--------------: | ---------------- | ----------------- | ----------------------------------------------------------------- |
 |       Look       | Mouse Movement   | HMD               | Will use right joystick X for snap-turning                        |